Discover Altaviva™ Therapy

 In addition to risks related to surgery, complications can include pain at the implant site, lower leg pain, infection, wound complications, nerve injury, movement of the implant, undesirable change in bowel or bladder function, uncomfortable or unintended stimulation sensations, loss of therapeutic effect, discomfort when recharging, or technical or device problems.
 Please see Important Safety Information for more details.
 Talk with your doctor about ways to minimize these risks.

-Improved quality of life2 could be a single procedure away
+Improved quality of life could be a single procedure away with Altaviva™ therapy

 No sedation required

-The Altaviva™ implant is placed near your ankle with a minimally invasive procedure5 that does not require general anesthesia or sedation.
+The Altaviva™ bladder control implant for UUI is placed near your ankle with a minimally invasive procedure that does not require general anesthesia or sedation.5

 Technology for every day